 After you approve your proofs, I will send you a print release form to sign

 and then you will be directed to your invoice to make your final payment.

-After I receive your final payment, I will begin printing, YAY!
+After I receive your final payment, I will begin printing!
 The printing process will take 1-2 weeks.
 I will send you updates so you know the status of your order.

 Once your items are finished, I will package them and ship them to you!